PaulvonRedmont/PaulvonRedmont/README.md

 # About Me
-I'm a freshman at Stanford OHS, class of 2027
-I'm primarily interested in
+Class of 2027, Stanford OHS
+Currently researching synthetic data generation and various VPT models

 ## Interests
 I'm primarily interested in Artificial Intelligence, automation, and data structures and algorithms.

-## Contact Me

-© 2024 [Your Name]
+© 2024 Paul of Redmont